 One child in the 9INH group developed tuberculosis (1/367, cumulative rate 0.32%) versus zero tuberculosis cases in the 3RPT/INH group (0/375) at 33 months post enrollment.
 The proportion of patients completing treatment in the 3RPT/INH and the 9INH groups was 87.5% and 79.6% respectively for a difference of 7.9%, 95% CI (2.5, 13.2).

 Enrollment of HIV-positive patients was extended after the overall target number of patients was attained in the main study.
 Data from both the main study and the extension were pooled resulting in an eligible population for analysis of 206 patients in the 3RPT/INH group and 193 in the 9INH group.
 Tuberculosis disease developed in 2/206 patients in the 3RPT/INH group (cumulative rate, 1.01%) and in 6/193 patients in the 9INH group (cumulative rate, 3.45%).
 The proportion of patients completing treatment in the 3RPT/INH and 9INH groups was 88.8% and 63.7%, respectively for a difference of 25.1%, 95% CI (16.8, 32.9).

 How Supplied/Storage and Handling

-Priftin is supplied as 150 mg round normal convex dark-pink film-coated tablets debossed "Priftin" on top and "150" on the bottom, packaged in aluminum formable foil blister strips placed in cartons of 32 tablets (4 strips of 8).
-Each strip of 8 tablets is inserted into an aluminum foil laminated pouch.
-(NDC 0088-2100-03).
+Priftin is supplied as 150 mg round normal convex dark-pink film-coated tablets debossed "F" on one side of tablet packaged in aluminum formable foil blister strips.

 Store at 25°C (77°F); excursions permitted 15–30°C (59–86°F) (see USP Controlled Room Temperature).
 Protect from excessive heat and humidity.